Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Stable and Robust Nonlinear System Identification

 \subsection{Results and Discussion}

-We have plotted the mean test performance versus the observed sensitivity of the models trained on the F16 and Wiener-Hammerstein Benchmarks in Fig.~\ref{fig:f16_results} and \ref{fig:wh_results}, respectively.
-The dashed vertical lines show the guaranteed upper bounds on the Lipschitz constant for the RENs.
-In all cases, we observe that \RW{the} REN provides the best trade-off between nominal performance and robustness, with the REN slightly outperforming the LSTM in terms of nominal test error for large $\gamma$.
+In Figs.~\ref{fig:f16_results} and \ref{fig:wh_results} we have plotted the test-set NRMSE \eqref{eq:NRMSE} versus the observed sensitivity \eqref{eq:lipschitz_lower} for each of the models trained on the F16 and Wiener-Hammerstein Benchmarks, respectively.
+The dashed vertical lines show the guaranteed Lipschitz bounds for the REN and Robust RNN models.

+We observe that the REN offers the best trade-off between nominal performance and robustness, with the REN slightly outperforming the LSTM in terms of nominal test error for large $\gamma$.
 By tuning $\gamma$, nominal test performance can be traded-off for robustness, signified by the consistent trend moving diagonally up and left with decreasing $\gamma$.
 In all cases, we found that the REN was significantly more robust than the RNN, typically having about $10\%$ of the sensitivity for the F16 benchmark and $1\%$ on the Wiener-Hammerstein benchmark.
 Also note that for small $\gamma$, the observed lower bound on the Lipschitz constant is very close to the guaranteed upper bound, showing that the real Lipschitz constant of the models is close to the upper bound.

 Compared to the robust RNN proposed in \cite{revay2020convex}, the REN has similar bounds on the incremental $\ell_2$ gain, however the added flexibility from the term $D_{11}$ significantly improves the nominal model performance for a given gain bound.
-Additionally, while both the C-aREN and Robust RNN $\gamma<\infty$ are contracting models, we note that the C-aREN is significantly more expressive with a NRMSE of 0.16 versus 0.24.
+Additionally, while both the C-REN and Robust RNN $\gamma\RW{=}\infty$ are contracting models, we note that the C-REN is significantly more expressive with a NRMSE of 0.16 versus 0.24.

 It is well known that many neural networks are very sensitive to adversarial perturbations.
-This is shown, for instance, in \RW{Fig.} \ref{fig:f16_adversarial_perturbation} and \ref{fig:f16_adversarial_perturbation_zoomed}, where we have plotted the change in output for a small adversarial perturbation $||\Delta u||<0.05$, for a selection of models trained on the F16 benchmark dataset.
+This is shown, for instance, in Fig.~\ref{fig:f16_adversarial_perturbation} and \ref{fig:f16_adversarial_perturbation_zoomed}, where we have plotted the change in output for a small adversarial perturbation $||\Delta u||<0.05$, for a selection of models trained on the F16 benchmark dataset.
 Here, we can see that both the RNN and LSTM are very sensitive to the input perturbation.
-The R-aREN on the hand, has guaranteed bounds on the effect of the perturbation and is significantly more robust.
+The R-REN and R-RNN on the hand, have guaranteed bounds on the effect of the perturbation and are significantly more robust.